christabor-archive/type_mappers/README.md

+*This project is incomplete and undergoing major change.
+It is currently unstabled and thus not meant for production use.*

 # Type Mapper

 A utility to map primitive types (int, str, bool, etc) to the equivalent in various python libraries.